What is Pivot?

 - receive weekly funding alerts based on your research profile

 - identify potential collaborators within UConn and universities around the world using Pivot Profiles

 All current Uconn students, faculty and staff have access to Pivot.

 If you would like to establish a Pivot account to set up funding alterts and to share your research and publications click the Sign up link on the header on any page inside Pivot.
 Use your uconn.edu email to create an account.
 An email will be immediately sent to your address.
 Click the Confirm link in the email to validate your account.
 Your Pivot Username will be the email you used to establish the account.
 After completing the steps to claim your Pivot profile, you should receive an email in 5 to 8 business days to confirm that your Pivot Profile is now linked to your Pivot Account.

 To access Pivot, go to lib.uconn.edu, select "Databases," then either select "Grants" (on the bottom of the Research Database Locator Page), or select "By Database Name" and enter "Pivot."

 Simple search box tips:

-Multiple search terms will be searched with an implied "OR" operator between the words.
-For example, searching for the term: childhood obesity will find results that have either word.
+Multiple search terms will be searched with an implied "AND" operator between the words.
+For example, searching for the term: childhood obesity will find results that have both words anywhere in a record.
 For better results, try one or more of the following:

-- use quotes around phrases: e.g. "childhood obesity"
+- use quotes around phrases for adjacency: e.g. "childhood obesity"

 - use the 'w/ ' between words to search for terms within a particular number of words of each other: e.g. childhood w/2 obesity